Witch hunt: End of European witch-hunts in the 18th century

 In England and Scotland between 1542 and 1735, a series of Witchcraft Acts enshrined into law the punishment (often with death, sometimes with incarceration) of individuals practising or claiming to practice witchcraft and magic.
 The last executions for witchcraft in England had taken place in 1682, when Temperance Lloyd, Mary Trembles, and Susanna Edwards were executed at Exeter.
 In 1711, Joseph Addison published an article in the highly respected The Spectator journal (No. 117) criticizing the irrationality and social injustice in treating elderly and feeble women (dubbed "Moll White") as witches.
 Jane Wenham was among the last subjects of a typical witch trial in England in 1712, but was pardoned after her conviction and set free.
 Janet Horne was executed for witchcraft in Scotland in 1727.
-The final Act of 1735 led to prosecution for fraud rather than witchcraft since it was no longer believed that the individuals had actual supernatural powers or traffic with Satan.
-The 1735 Act continued to be used until the 1940s to prosecute individuals such as spiritualists and gypsies.
+The final act, the Witchcraft Act 1735, led to prosecution for fraud rather than witchcraft since it was no longer believed that the individuals had actual supernatural powers or traffic with Satan.
+The 1735 act continued to be used until the 1940s to prosecute individuals such as spiritualists and gypsies.
 The act was finally repealed in 1951.

 The last execution of a witch in the Dutch Republic was probably in 1613.
 In Denmark, this took place in 1693 with the execution of Anna Palles and in Norway the last witch execution was of Johanne Nilsdatter in 1695, and in Sweden Anna Eriksdotter in 1704.
 In other parts of Europe, the practice died down later.
 In France the last person to be executed for witchcraft was Louis Debaraz in 1745.

+In Croatia the last person condemned for witchcraft to the death penalty was Magda Logomer in 1758.
+She was acquitted by Maria Theresa in 1758, putting an end to the witch trials in Croatia.

 In Germany the last death sentence was that of Anna Schwegelin in Kempten in 1775 (although not carried out).

 The last known official witch-trial was the Doruchów witch trial in Poland in 1783.
-The result of the trial is questioned by prof. Janusz Tazbir in his book.
+The result of the trial is questioned by Prof. Janusz Tazbir in his book.
 No reliable sources had been found confirming any executions after the trial.
 In 1793, two unnamed women were executed in proceedings of dubious legitimacy in Poznań, Poland.

-In Croatia the last person condemned for witchcraft to the death penalty was Magda Logomer in 1758.
-She was acquitted by Maria Theresa in 1758, putting an end to the witch trials in Croatia.

 Anna Göldi was executed in Glarus, Switzerland in 1782 and Barbara Zdunk in Prussia in 1811.
 Both women have been identified as the last women executed for witchcraft in Europe, but in both cases, the official verdict did not mention witchcraft, as this had ceased to be recognized as a criminal offense.